JohnTheNerd/WOLRelay/README.md

 A Wake-on-LAN relaying software written in Python that is able to listen for ARP reply packets to track IP addresses without any agent process running on the target machine.
 It is currently only tested on Linux.

 I don't like leaving my desktop on 24/7 because it's bad for the environment, could shorten the lifespan of my computer, and would have a big impact on my power bill.
-But I also _love_ streaming games to my hacked Nintendo Switch, and generally having access to the computer from virtually anywhere.
+But I also _love_ streaming games to my hacked Nintendo Switch, and generally having access to it from virtually anywhere.

 Special thanks to [HTML5 UP!](https://html5up.net) for the awesome template I have taken and modified to use as the front-end!